grahamedgecombe/ignition/README.markdown

 You can configure caching using the `caching_method` setting.

-`:page` uses the Rails page caching. `:page_without_layout` uses action caching without the caching your application's layout.
+`:page` uses the Rails page caching. `:page_without_layout` uses action caching without caching your application's layout.
 You can also set it to `:none` for no caching to be performed (this is the default).

 ## Tips